Third Grade at Monica Ros

 Our Everyday Math program in third grade continues the study of time, measurement, graphing, geometry, estimation, fractions, multiplication and division, with an additional emphasis on tackling word problems, discussing different approaches to mathematical problems, and working collaboratively on open ended math problems.
 We will also track the highest and lowest temperatures in the United States throughout the year.

 Third Graders at Monica Ros have the unique opportunity to be the leaders at school and to explore the importance of being empathetic and patient role models for the younger students.
 They are the leaders of their mixed age group lineages each day, the leaders at the student council meetings, and Arts Month rotations, and they take on the lead performances in our grade school performance at the end of the school year.
 Stretching their leadership muscles in the safe and caring environment of Monica Ros prepares them to be confident and polite citizens as they move on to other schools.
-In addition, the third graders leave Monica Ros prepared to excel in fourth grade whether they enter private or public school.
+In addition, the third graders leave Monica Ros prepared to excel in fourth grade.